devinekask/development-expert-f19/week01-arduino/README.md

 ```

 Launch the app again.
 You should see the onboard LED blink!
 Once this works, try connecting a real LED again.

+#### Projects to build

+Now that we've got a working system combining Arduino and frontend code, you've got a lot of interesting options to explore.
+Use the docs at http://johnny-five.io/ and try building some of the following ideas:

+1. Fade an LED using an `<input type="range">`
+2. Change a servo angle based on the x position of your mouse pointer on the screen
+3. Control the background color of your `<body>` tag using a potentiometer or a light sensor
+4. Build a basic arcade game (pong, breakout) and control it using an Arduino sensor